zdharma-continuum/zinit/README.md

 The `ice` subcommand – modifiers for following single command. `notabug` – the site `notabug.org`

 # News
+* 13-11-207
+  - New ice modifier – `make`.
+It causes `make`-command to be executed after cloning or updating plugins.
+For example there's `Zshelldoc` that uses `Makefile` to build final scripts:

+    ```SystemVerilog
+    zplugin ice as"command" pick"build/zsd*" make; zplugin light zdharma/zshelldoc
+    ```

+    This doesn't trigger the `install` target, but this does:

+    ```SystemVerilog
+    zplugin ice as"command" pick"build/zsd*" make"install PREFIX=/tmp"; zplugin light zdharma/zshelldoc
+    ```

 * 06-11-2017
   - The subcommand `clist` now prints `3` completions per line (not `1`).
 This makes large amount of completions to look better.
 Argument can be given, e.g. `6`, to increase the grouping.